-On March 31, 2023, the Company, as lender and as administrative agent, and SpinCo, as borrower, entered into a senior secured term loan facility in an aggregate principal amount of \$115.0 million (the "Secured Term Loan Facility") and an additional commitment amount of up to \$25.0 million at SpinCo's election (the "Incremental Term Loan Facility", together with the Secured Term Loan Facility, the "SpinCo Term Loan Facility").
+On March 31, 2023, the Company, as lender and as administrative agent, and SpinCo, as borrower, entered into a senior secured term loan facility, which was amended on October 4, 2023, in an aggregate principal amount of \$115.0 million (the "Secured Term Loan Facility") and an additional commitment amount of up to \$25.0 million at SpinCo's election (the "Incremental Term Loan Facility", together with the Secured Term Loan Facility, the "SpinCo Term Loan Facility").

 The Secured Term Loan Facility is a secured credit facility.
-Borrowings under the SpinCo Term Loan Facility will bear interest at a fixed rate of 8.00% per annum, which may increase to 10.00% per annum if either (i) any loans remain outstanding under the Incremental Term Loan Facility or (ii) SpinCo elects for interest due for any two fiscal quarters to be paid in kind.
-The interest rate will increase to 12.00% per annum if both (i) and (ii) in the previous sentence occur.
-The term loan facility will have a maturity of four years from the initial funding date.
-The SpinCo Term Loan Facility will be secured by a firstpriority perfected security pledge of all the equity interests in SpinCo's primary real estate subsidiary.
+Borrowings under the SpinCo Term Loan Facility bear interest at a fixed rate of 8.00% per annum, which may increase to 10.00% per annum if any loans remain outstanding under the Incremental Term Loan Facility.
+The term loan facility has a maturity of date of March 31, 2027.
+The SpinCo Term Loan Facility is secured by a first-priority perfected security pledge of all the equity interests in SpinCo's primary real estate subsidiary.
 Starting the quarter that is six months after closing, within five business days after SpinCo has delivered its unaudited quarterly financial statements, SpinCo will apply any unrestricted cash on its balance sheet in excess of the aggregate of (i) an operating reserve; and (ii) \$50 million, to prepay its SpinCo Term Loan Facility or alternatively, with the consent of Company, SpinCo may apply such cash to prepay the margin loan facility in lieu of any prepayment of the SpinCo Term Loan Facility.
 The operating reserve will be calculated quarterly and is equal to the aggregate of projected operating expenses (including payments to the Borrower's local property consultants but excluding management fees and public company costs), projected land carry costs, projected capital expenditure and projected interest expense on the margin loan facility and SpinCo Term Loan Facility for the next twelve months; less the projected operating revenues for the next twelve months consistent with the operating budget approved by the Company.

 The SpinCo Term Loan Facility contains certain customary covenants, including affirmative covenants on reporting, maintenance of property, continued ownership of interests in the Company as well as negative covenants relating to investments, indebtedness and liens, fundamental changes, asset dispositions, repayments, distributions and affiliate transactions.
-Furthermore, the SpinCo Term Loan Facility contains customary events of default, including payment defaults, failure to perform covenants, cross-default and cross acceleration to other indebtedness, including the margin loan facility. impairment of security interests and change of control.
+Furthermore, the SpinCo Term Loan Facility contains customary events of default, including payment defaults, failure to perform covenants, cross-default and cross acceleration to other indebtedness, including the margin loan facility, impairment of security interests and change of control.